MicrosoftDocs/appcenter-docs/docs/diagnostics/symbolication.md

 4. Select **Symbols**
 5. In the top right corner, click **Upload symbols** and upload the zip file
 6. After the zip file is indexed by App Center, new incoming crashes will be symbolicated for you

+### App Center API

+1. Trigger a `POST` request to the [symbol_uploads API](https://openapi.appcenter.ms/#/crash/symbolUploads_create).
+This call allocates space on our backend for your symbols and returns a `symbol_upload_id` and an `upload_url` property.
+2. Using the `upload_url` property returned from the first step, make a `PUT` request with the header: `"x-ms-blob-type: BlockBlob"` and supply the location of your symbols on disk.
+This will upload the symbols to our backend storage accounts.
+Learn more about [PUT Blob request headers ](https://docs.microsoft.com/en-us/rest/api/storageservices/put-blob#request-headers-all-blob-types).
+3. Make a `PATCH` request to  the [symbol_uploads API](https://openapi.appcenter.ms/#/crash/symbolUploads_complete) using the `symbol_upload_id` property returned from the first step.
+In the body of this request, specify whether you want to set the status of the upload to `committed` (successfully completed) the upload process, or `aborted` (unsuccessfully completed).

 ## Bitcode